jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 ENV FLASK_APP wsgi.py
 ENV FLASK_ENV development

+EXPOSE 5000

 CMD ["flask", "run", "--host", "0.0.0.0"]
 ```

 Do you understand the instructions ?
-If we decompose them, we see that:
+If we decompose them one by one, we see that:

 * we start from the Python 3.8 image, and more specifically its `alpine` version.
 Alpine Linux is a Linux distribution known for its light weight, but still complete toolbox
-* we install a few packages required for our image to build
+* we install a few packages required for our image to build (among which `pip`)
 * we create a workspace directory (in the containers that will be run) called `/code`
 * we copy our local code folder into this container workspace directory
 * we install the requirements (in development mode for this challenge)